stack-rs/rattan/guide/src/ref/packet-log.md

 protocol "LH.length:12,LH.ty.:4,FLE.length:12,FLE.ty.:4,Flow Id:32,src.ip:32,dst.ip:32,src.port:16,dst.port:16,Base Timestamp:64,Reserved:32,Options on SYN/SYN_ACK:320"
 ```

-where
+where `FLE` is short for FLow Entry, and the meaning of each field is as follows:

-- `FLE` denotes Flow Entry. `FLE.length` is the length for the whole flow entry. `FLE.type` could be 0 only for now, denoting a TCP/IPv4 flow.
+- `FLE.length` is the length for the whole flow entry. `FLE.type` could be 0 only for now, denoting a TCP/IPv4 flow.
 - `Flow id`: The identifier of the flow.
 The high 16 bits are the interface ID where the packet enters Rattan, and the low 16 bits are the incremental flow counter.
 - `Base Timestamp`: The base timestamp in nanoseconds (this unit is different from the `GP.timestamp` field) for this flow.
 - `src.ip`, `dst.ip`, `src.port`, `dst.port`: The source IPv4 address, destination IPv4 address, source TCP port number, description TCP port number.